gliderlabs/logspout/README.md

 #### Route all container output to remote syslog

 The simplest way to use logspout is to just take all logs and ship to a remote syslog.
 Just pass a syslog URI (or several comma separated URIs) as the command.
+Here we show use of the `tls` encrypted transport option in the URI.
 Also, we always mount the Docker Unix socket with `-v` to `/var/run/docker.sock`:

 	$ docker run --name="logspout" \
 		--volume=/var/run/docker.sock:/var/run/docker.sock \
 		gliderlabs/logspout \
-		syslog://logs.papertrailapp.com:55555
+		syslog+tls://logs.papertrailapp.com:55555

 logspout will gather logs from other containers that are started **without the `-t` option** and are configured with a logging driver that works with `docker logs` (`journald` and `json-file`).